cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 Once the build process is complete, the compiled binary will be available at: `./target/release/nym-node`.

-Alternatively you can use [Pre-built Binaries](https://nym.com/docs/operators/binaries/pre-built-binaries).
-The following command line will tell you what is the last tag to look for on the [releases](https://github.com/nymtech/nym/releases) GitHub page:

 If you prefer not to build from source, you can download [Pre-built Binaries](https://nym.com/docs/operators/binaries/pre-built-binaries).
 To find the latest release tag on [GitHub](https://github.com/nymtech/nym/releases), use the following command:

 ```bash